 Another option that comes up several months of the year is to fish for large trout making their way upstream or downstream of private waters.
 A quick google search should give you a nice list of where these private waters are.
 During the fall heavy rains trigger these big fish into making a spawning run upstream.
 Similar rains in the spring can displace these fish downstream as well as trigger another spawning run for rainbow trout.
 By searching the public waters adjacent to these private water fisheries you put yourself in a great chance to come across a big trout that is hungry from traveling up or down the river.
 Similar to Dukes Creek, make your casts count, as big fish can spook easily.

 The last method to catch a trophy trout in Georgia is to fish the tailwater rivers.
 This can be some of the best action when fly fishing North Georgia.
 Both the lower Toccoa River and Chattahoochee River below Buford dam hold large rainbow and brown trout.
 Other than the occasional Toccoa pet rainbow trout, that will optimistically eat smaller flies, these trophy sized trout tend to eat bigger meals so leave the small flies behind unless you’re feeling VERY lucky.
 Larger sculpin or other smaller fish imitations are your best bet for a trophy trout.

 Hopefully you have a better idea on where to plan you next fly fishing trip in North Georgia, and what to look for.
 If you have more questions, please feel free to reach out to our North Georgia Fly Fishing Guides, we enjoy helping any way we can.
 Also, check out our related articles on the best fly fishing in North Georgia, and the Best Flies for Fly Fishing North Georgia.
-If you know where you're looking to fish, check out our articles on Ellijay Trout Fishing, Blue Ridge Trout Fishing, Dahlonega Trout Fishing, Helen Trout Fishing, and Blairsville Trout Fishing.
+If you know where you're looking to fish, check out our trout fishing near me articles on Ellijay Trout Fishing, Blue Ridge Trout Fishing, Dahlonega Trout Fishing, Helen Trout Fishing, Clayton Trout Fishing, and Blairsville Trout Fishing.